itchmyback/webdev/00_midterm_1/q06-javascript/question.md

 ### Your answer may be provided as a code file with single function within it.
 Explanation not required.
 Comments not required for grading.

-# My goal is to get input and output arrays into an object as a key-value pair
   for(var i = 1; i <= 5; i++) {
     if(i % 2 == 0) {
       console.log(i + " is even");